taehuuun/taehuuun/README.md

 ### <div align="center">👨‍💻I am a Unity developer, but I want to learn and try many things🚀</div>

-- 🌱 I’m currently learning studying algorithms and languages
+- 🌱 I’m currently learning algorithms and languages

 <br/>